-Some people are surprised that I am a cheerful person.
-They expect me to be miserable all the time just because I am disabled.
+People are sometimes surprised that I am a cheerful person.
+They expect me to be constantly miserable just because I am disabled.
 They believe that if they were in my position they would not be able to cope.
 I call bullshit – Disabled people can be just happy as able-bodied people.
 I shall explain.

 I’ll give you an example.